martijnpoppen/com.whatsapp/README.md

 ## Contributors: 🔧
----
 - <a href="https://github.com/LRvdLinden">LRvdLinden</a>
 - <a href="https://textmebot.com">TextMeBot</a> (creator of the apiKey)
+---

 ## Result
+![wa png](https://github.com/martijnpoppen/com.whatsapp/assets/77990847/6ce276c0-5923-422c-9a50-4327176a3a23)

 ---

-![wa png](https://github.com/martijnpoppen/com.whatsapp/assets/77990847/6ce276c0-5923-422c-9a50-4327176a3a23)

 ## NOTE (apiKey from TextMeBot)
+The apiKey from TextMeBot is limited free. <br>
+It is not ours but a external company.
+It is the best Whatsapp api on the market.

 ---
-The apiKey from TextMeBot is limited free.
-It is not ours but a external compagny.
-It is the best Whatsapp api on the market.